Bulat-Gumerov/superfluid-devops-test-task/README.md

 - Create a new GitHub secret called AWS_ACCESS_KEY_ID with the access key ID of the user you just created
 - Create a new GitHub secret called AWS_SECRET_ACCESS_KEY with the secret access key of the user you just created
 - Create a new GitHub secret called AWS_REGION with the region you want to deploy to
-- Create a new GitHub secret called DOCKERHUB_USERNAME with your Docker Hub username
+- Create a new GitHub secret called DOCKER_HUB_USERNAME with your Docker Hub username
 - Create a new GitHub secret called DOCKER_HUB_ACCESS_TOKEN with your Docker Hub access token
 - Create a new GitHub secret called TELEGRAM_CI_CHANNEL with the Telegram channel build failures you want to send notifications to